Thanni123/Xopera_opera_deploys/README.md

-# API_deploy
+# Xopera_opera_deploys
-Script for API Gateway deploy with xopera opera.
+Scripts for deploying different use cases with xopera opera.